01-edu/public/subjects/count-character/README.md

-## Count-Characters
+## countcharacter

 ### Instructions

-Write a function that, given a string and a character as arguments, returns an int representing the number of times the character appears in the string.
+Write a function that, given a `string` and a character as arguments, returns an `int` representing the number of times the character appears in the string.

-- if the character is not in the string return 0
+- If the character is not in the string return 0
-- if the string is empty return 0
+- If the string is empty return 0

 ### Expected Function

 ```go
 func CountChar(str string, c rune) int {

 }
 ```